otterize/docs/docs/_common/network-mapper/intents-list-export.md

 You can view mapped traffic by calling the CLI `export` command.
 It supports multiple output formats such as `intents` and `JSON`.
-The following example shows the CLI output for a cluster running three pods: checkout, kafka, zookeeper.
+The following example shows the CLI output filtered for a namespace (otterize-tutorial-mapper) running three pods: client, client2, server.

-You should see similar structured results on your cluster.

 <Tabs>
   <TabItem value="plain" label="Plain" default>